refinedev/refine/documentation/docs/api-reference/chakra-ui/components/fields/url.md

 };
 ```

 This field lets you embed a link.
-It uses Chakra UI [`<Link>`](https://chakra-ui.com/docs/components/link/usage) component.
+It uses Chakra UI's [`<Link>`](https://chakra-ui.com/docs/components/link/usage) component.
 You can pass a URL in its `value` prop and you can show a text in its place by passing any `children`.

 :::info-tip Swizzle
 You can swizzle this component to customize it with the [**refine CLI**](/docs/packages/documentation/cli)